Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Introduction

 Therefore, it suffices to find the explicit local density formula in order to obtain the mass formula and accordingly to quantify the obstruction to the local-global principle.

 For a quadratic lattice, the local density formula was first computed by G. Pall \cite{P} (for $p\neq 2$) and G. L. Watson \cite{Wa} (for $p=2$).
 For an expository sketch of their approach, see \cite{K}.
 There is another proof of Y. Hironaka and F. Sato \cite{HS} computing the local density when $p\neq 2$.
 They treat an arbitrary pair of lattices, not just a single lattice, over $\mathbb{Z}_p$ (for $p\neq 2$).
 J. H. Conway and J. A. Sloane \cite{CS} further developed the formula for any $p$ and gave a heuristic explanation for it.
-Later, W. T. Gan and J.-K. Yu \cite{GY} (for $p\neq 2$) and S. Cho \cite{C1} (for $p=2$) provided a simple and conceptual proof of Conway-Sloane's formula by observing the existence of a smooth affine group scheme $\underline{G}$ over $\mathbb{Z}_2$ with generic fiber $\mathrm{Aut}_{\mathbb{Q}_2} (L, H)$, which satisfies $\underline{G}(\mathbb{Z}_2)=\mathrm{Aut}_{\mathbb{Z}_2} (L, H)$.
+Later, W. T. Gan and J.-K. Yu \cite{GY} (for $p\neq 2$) and S. Cho \cite{C1} (for $p=2$) provided a simple and conceptual proof of Conway-Sloane's formula by explicitly constructing a smooth affine group scheme $\underline{G}$ over $\mathbb{Z}_2$ with generic fiber $\mathrm{Aut}_{\mathbb{Q}_2} (L, H)$, which satisfies $\underline{G}(\mathbb{Z}_2)=\mathrm{Aut}_{\mathbb{Z}_2} (L, H)$.

 There has not been as much work done in computing local density formulas for hermitian lattices as in the case of quadratic lattices.
+Although the local density formula for a quadratic lattice with $p=2$ was first proved in the author's paper \cite{C1}, the formula was proposed in Conway-Sloane's paper \cite{CS}.
+However, the local density formula for a ramified hermitian lattice with $p=2$ has not been proposed yet and therefore, the mass formula, when the ideal (2) is ramified in $k^{\prime}/k$, has not been known.

 Hironaka obtained the local density formula for an unramified hermitian lattice in the papers \cite{H1} and \cite{H2}.
-In addition, M. Mischler computed the formula for a ramified hermitian lattice ($p\neq 2$) under restricted conditions in \cite{M}.
-Later, in the paper \cite{GY} mentioned above, Gan and Yu found a conceptual and elegant proof of the local density formula for an unramified hermitian lattice without any restriction on $p$, and for a ramified hermitian lattice with the restriction $p\neq 2$, by observing the existence of certain smooth affine group scheme models of a unitary group.
-The local density formula for a ramified hermitian lattice with $p=2$ has not been computed yet and therefore the mass formula, when the ideal (2) is ramified in $k^{\prime}/k$, is not known.
-The difficulties involved in this case (ramified with $p=2$) are explained in \cite{C2}.
+In addition, M. Mischler computed the formula for a ramified hermitian lattice ($p\neq 2$) under restricted conditions in \cite{Mis}.
+Later, in the paper \cite{GY} mentioned above, Gan and Yu found a conceptual and elegant proof of the local density formula for an unramified hermitian lattice without any restriction on $p$, and for a ramified hermitian lattice with the restriction $p\neq 2$, by explicitly constructing certain smooth affine group schemes (called smooth integral models) of a unitary group.
+Ramified quadratic extensions $E/F$ fall into two cases that we call \textit{Case 1} and \textit{Case 2} (cf. Section 2.1), where $F$ is an unramified finite extension of $\mathbb{Q}_2$, depending on lower ramification groups $G_i$'s of the Galois group $\mathrm{Gal}(E/F)$ as follows:

+These two cases should be handled independently because of technical difficulty and complexity.
+The methodologies of the two cases are basically the same.
+But \textit{Case 2} is much more difficult than \textit{Case 1}.